 Ethics and Legal Studies, PhD

 The Ethics & Legal Studies Doctoral Program at Wharton focuses on the study of ethics and law in business.
 It is designed to prepare graduates for careers in university teaching and research at leading business schools, law schools, and other programs.
-Faculty and student interests range over topics including international business ethics and human rights, corporate governance, social impact, environmental law and policy, securities, normative political theory, negotiations, and corporate criminal law.
+Faculty and student interests range over topics including international business ethics and human rights, corporate governance, ethical conduct in business, social impact, environmental law and policy, securities, equality in law and ethics, normative political theory, negotiations, corporate constitutional rights, and corporate criminal law.

 The course of study for the Ph.D. requires the completion of sixteen graduate course units, including courses in statistics.
 Some graduate-level credit from courses at other universities may transfer to Wharton.